OpenEvalProject/evals/manuscripts/elife-61339/v2/manuscript.md

 ## Abstract

-Dietary magnesium (Mg 2+ ) supplementation can enhance memory in young and aged rats.
+Dietary magnesium (Mg2+) supplementation can enhance memory in young and aged rats.
 Memory-enhancing capacity was largely ascribed to increases in hippocampal synaptic density and elevated expression of the NR2B subunit of the NMDA-type glutamate receptor.
-Here we show that Mg 2+ feeding also enhances long-term memory in Drosophila .
-Normal and Mg 2+ -enhanced fly memory appears independent of NMDA receptors in the mushroom body and instead requires expression of a conserved CNNM-type Mg 2+ -efflux transporter encoded by the unextended ( uex ) gene.
+Here we show that Mg2+ feeding also enhances long-term memory in Drosophila.
+Normal and Mg2+-enhanced fly memory appears independent of NMDA receptors in the mushroom body and instead requires expression of a conserved CNNM-type Mg2+-efflux transporter encoded by the unextended (uex) gene.
 UEX contains a putative cyclic nucleotide-binding homology domain and its mutation separates a vital role for uex from a function in memory.
 Moreover, UEX localization in mushroom body Kenyon cells (KCs) is altered in memory-defective flies harboring mutations in cAMP-related genes.
-Functional imaging suggests that UEX-dependent efflux is required for slow rhythmic maintenance of KC Mg 2+ .
-We propose that regulated neuronal Mg 2+ efflux is critical for normal and Mg 2+ -enhanced memory.
+Functional imaging suggests that UEX-dependent efflux is required for slow rhythmic maintenance of KC Mg2+.
+We propose that regulated neuronal Mg2+ efflux is critical for normal and Mg2+-enhanced memory.

 ## Introduction